 I keep up to date about working in partnership with parents and carers and with relevant legislation by taking regular training and by reading relevant publications such as ‘Practical Pre-School’, and ‘The Childcare Professional’ by pacey and ‘Nursery World’.
 I am a registered member of pacey.

 I pay particular attention in making Fathers feel part of the setting.

-All parents receive a copy of: my policies and procedures (plus I keep a hard copy in setting available at all times); information about the types of activities provided; the daily routines and how parents can share learning at home.
+All parents are made aware of where to access my policies and procedures and each time they are updated.
+I share information about the types of activities provided; the daily routines and how parents can share learning at home.

 Contracts and records